IgniteUI/help-topics/topics/02_Controls/igScheduler/01_igScheduler_Adding_igScheduler.md

 ### Introduction

 This procedure takes you step-by-step toward adding an `igScheduler` to a web page.
-This sample demonstrates how to instantiate the igScheduler with a Month View and appointments subjects.
+This sample demonstrates how to instantiate the igScheduler with a Month View and appointments objects.
 You can navigate between time periods and create, edit and delete scheduled activities.

 ### Requirements